 For additional details, select a driver above or select a division from the interactive Trefis split for Intel at the top of the page.

-Microprocessors and chipsets used in servers, desktops and notebooks are the major sources of revenue for the company.
+Microprocessors and chipsets used in servers, desktops, and notebooks are the major sources of revenue for the company.

 AMD's Ryzen processors are in high demand of late.
 Ryzen CPUs have been able to deliver competitive power at a relatively lower cost.
 As such, AMD has gained some market share from Intel over the past few quarters.
-AMD is currently working on 7nm chips, which will roll out around the same time with Intel's 10 nm chips.
+AMD is currently working on 7nm chips, which will roll out around the same time as Intel's 10 nm chips.
 AMD could gain further share in the coming quarters over Intel with its new chips, which it plans to launch for all major products - Ryzen, Radeon, and EPYC processors.

 Beyond Ryzen, AMD's growth in the server market is more worrying for Intel.
-AMD's EPYC processors have been gaining share amid strong performance at a lower price point.
+AMD's EPYC processors have been gaining a share amid strong performance at a lower price point.

 Server virtualization is essentially server consolidation that enables running multiple applications on a single server instead of on multiple servers.
-Server virtualization is driving a mix shift to higher-end servers, which requires multi-core processor servers that tend to be more complex and more expensive than traditional single core processors.
+Server virtualization is driving a mix shift to higher-end servers, which requires multi-core processor servers that tend to be more complex and more expensive than traditional single-core processors.

 While PC shipments have declined drastically in the last few years, mobile shipments (particularly smartphones and tablets) have grown at a robust rate.
-Though growth rate has slowed as developed markets near saturation, mobile shipments continue to expand at a fast pace.
+Though the growth rate has slowed as developed markets near saturation, mobile shipments continue to expand at a fast pace.

 Both Intel and AMD have moved away from the idea of integrated graphics.
 These chips pack GPU within the CPU leading to much better graphics performance than one can get from traditional integrated graphics.

-New windows versions are ARM-compatible which has opened up the market to ARM-based processor manufacturers.
+New Windows versions are ARM-compatible which has opened up the market to ARM-based processor manufacturers.
 This market was traditionally been dominated by x86 processor architecture.
 This will challenge the dominance of Intel which could lose some market share in the future, on account of increasing competition.